-Materials: Brown painted metal (iron) lampshade.
-White painted metal wall piece.
+Materials: Brown painted metal (iron) perforated with half circles wall lamp.
+White painted metal wall mount.
 Chromed screws, Bakelite socket.

 Width: 20 cm / 7.87” (without screws, with screws 21,5 cm – 8.46”)